Fuzzy multiplier, sum and intersection rules in non-Lipschitzian settings: decoupling approach revisited: Quasiuniform lower semicontinuity and subdifferential calculus

 \item An approximate sum rule, similar to \cref{T7.1} with condition \ref{item:QULS}, is established in \cite[Theorem~3.3.19]{BorZhu05} under the stronger assumption of firm uniform lower semicontinuity (in a \Fr\ smooth space). \end{enumerate} \end{remark}

 The next immediate corollary of \cref{T7.1} gives a sufficient condition for the fuzzy intersection rule for Fr\'{e}chet normals in reflexive Banach spaces.
-It employs no qualification conditions and improves the assertion of \cite[Lemma~3.1]{Mor06.1}.
+It employs no qualification conditions and improves the assertion of \cite[Lemma~3.1]{Mor06.1}: it shows that in a reflexive space one can always take $\la:=1$ in that lemma.

 \begin{corollary} Let $X$ be a reflexive Banach space, $\Omega_1,\Omega_2\subset X$ be weakly sequentially closed and $\bar x\in\Omega_1\cap\Omega_2$.
 Then, for any $x^*\in N_{\Omega_1\cap\Omega_2}(\bar x)$ and $\eps>0$, there exist points $x_1\in \Omega_1\cap B_\eps(\bar x)$ and $x_2\in\Omega_2\cap B_\eps(\bar x)$ such that